toriato/stable-diffusion-webui-wd14-tagger/docs/what-is-wd14-tagger.md

-What is Waifu Diffison 1.4 model?
+What is Waifu Diffison 1.4 Tagger?
 ---

 Image to text model created and maintained by [MrSmilingWolf](https://huggingface.co/SmilingWolf), which was used to train Waifu Diffusion.